Important Information about the 2026-2027 Application Cycle

 1. Start your application

-Individuals from the global church or communities abroad who are interested in short-term study or research at Luther Seminary (not leading to a degree) should contact the Office of International Student and Scholar Affairs directly for instructions (iss@luthersem.edu).
+Individuals from the global church or communities abroad who are interested in short-term study or research at Luther Seminary (not leading to a degree) should contact the Office of International Student and Scholar Affairs directly for application instructions (issa@luthersem.edu).
 Those interested in continuing education should contact Faith+Lead.

 Note: The application process and deadlines for international students are different than those for U.S. citizens, as follows.